pluralsh/documentation/pages/advanced-topics/network-configuration.md

 We’ll also build out configuration overlays in our console in the “Configuration” tab to edit these, so you don’t have to scavenge for the exact yaml update to do this, although that’s still WIP.

-{% hint style="warning" %}
+{% callout style="warning" %}
-💡 We’ve occasionally seen it take some time for the ingress controllers to swap classes.
+We’ve occasionally seen it take some time for the ingress controllers to swap classes.
 If you want to accelerate that, you can run `kubectl delete ingress <ingress-name> -n <app-name>` then `plural bounce <app-name>` to speed things along.
 You can usually find the ingresses in the components tab in our console.
-{% /hint %}
+{% /callout %}